IanHTai/agent-trade/README.md

 # Agent-Trade

-This is a reinforcement-learning platform for stock trading, though it is currently still in progress.
+This is a reinforcement-learning platform for stock trading, and is currently still a work in progress.

 ### Agents that have been implemented so far: